Poluino/Docs/docs/betaapi.rst

-Weather Station Project API
+WSP API
 =======

 The Weather Station Project Beta API provides programmatic access to read and write data.

-POST Board Data
+Post Board Data
 ---------------

 To post board data you need to make a POST call to the following url: